-Business Entity Type For Your Restaurant
+3. Choose a Business Entity For Your Restaurant

 Check with your state to find out which business entity types are options for you.
 The business structure business owners choose affects tax rates and how income taxes are applied, the owners’ personal liability related to business legal and debt issues, growth potential, and the ongoing compliance complexity of maintaining the entity.

 Common business structures that restauranteurs select for their establishments include: